giorgoskon3/Data_Mining_Project_202425/README.md

 # Data Mining and Machine Learning Implementation Project
-# Univeristy of Patras - Spring Semester 2024-2025
+# University of Patras - Spring Semester 2024-2025

 This project implements a full pipeline for data analysis, preprocessing, dimensionality reduction, and data compression using sampling and clustering techniques.
 It is based on the dataset provided for the TII SSRC 2023 Challenge.